Krisham17/realtime-pid-controller/README.md

 **Per-element threading in lab35.** Spawning one thread per matrix output element (324 threads for an 18x18 result) is pedagogically motivated — it demonstrates thread data partitioning — rather than being an optimal strategy.
 In practice, thread-pool or BLAS approaches would be used for matrix operations.

 ---

-## Future Improvements

-- Add command-line argument parsing so PID gains can be set without an interactive menu
-- Implement a thread-safe ring buffer to log control signals and encoder data for post-run analysis without halting the control loop
-- Port the derivative filter to a proper bilinear (Tustin) discretization for more accurate frequency response
-- Add feed-forward compensation for known reference trajectories to reduce transient tracking error
-- Replace the load generator with a configurable load level (number of threads, memory size) for more systematic performance characterization

----